Initial MBS support in the 5GC

 Description

-Note: Currently there is no way to receive the multicast traffic on the gNB, that feature is under development, but while performing the MBS Session setup you can see an MBS related message being sent between the AMF and the gNB through the N2 interface
+Note: Currently there is no way to receive the multicast traffic on the gNB, that feature is under development, but while performing the MBS Session setup you can see an MBS related message being sent between the AMF and the gNB through the N2 interface!

 In order to create a Broadcast MBS Session a TMGI will be used as identifier but an SSM address needs to be specified too.
 This SSM will be the address that the AF/AS will use to send the multicast traffic to the MB-UPF through the N6mb interface.
 The LLSSM is the lower layer SSM that the MB-UPF will use in order to reach the gNBs that need to receive the multicast traffic.